elm-janitor/apply-patches/README.md

 ```
 console.info('Using elm-janitor/parser@a61f4ae instead of elm/parser@1.1.0');
 ```

+You can also execute `elm-janitor-apply-patches --status` to receive a list of the patched packages.

 **Important**: If you have an existing Elm project, it is best to remove the `elm-stuff` directory after applying the patches to ensure that the new sources